Hodan Hassan: Minnesota House of Representatives

+Public safety and policing

 Hassan was a member of a working group on police use of deadly force led by Minnesota Public Safety Commissioner John Harrington and Minnesota Attorney General Keith Ellison.
 She has been outspoken on police reform.
-In 2019, she signed a letter to a judge asking them for leniency when sentencing Minneapolis police officer Mohamed Noor for the murder of Justine Damond.
+In 2019, she signed a letter to a judge asking for leniency in sentencing Minneapolis police officer Mohamed Noor for the murder of Justine Damond.

+Hassan advocated for police reform in the aftermath of the murder of George Floyd, and criticized Republicans for "demonizing" Minneapolis.
+She criticized Minneapolis police for their handling of a traffic stop that resulted in the killing of Dolal Idd.

+Education

+Hassan was the lead author of legislation to change the state constitution to add education as a "fundamental right", which she said could help address racial disparities in education.
+She introduced the Increase Teachers of Color Act, which would increase bonuses for hiring out-of-state teachers of color.
+In 2021, 34% of Minnesota students were nonwhite, compared to only 5% of teachers.
+She also introduced a bill that would add a personal finance course to Minnesota high school graduation requirements to increase student's financial literacy.

+Other political positions

-Hassan worked on legislation that would give women of color grants and assistance in starting businesses.
-She authored legislation that would expunge cases that don't end in eviction from a tenant's record and expunge eviction records more than three years old, arguing that tenants deserve a second chance.
+Hassan worked on legislation to give women of color grants and assistance in starting businesses, and a bill to increase advocacy and education on the dangers of using products to lighten skin.
+She authored legislation that would expunge from tenants' records cases that do not end in eviction and eviction records more than three years old, arguing that tenants deserve a second chance.
 Hassan co-wrote an op-ed calling for a more racially equitable transit system, and investment in transit lines that run through historically marginalized communities.
+She criticized ride-share companies Lyft and Uber for how they handle driver compensation, insurance and working conditions.

-During the 2021 Minneapolis mayoral election, Hassan did not endorse incumbent Jacob Frey, and signed on to a letter that advocated for a "new mayor" who would do more to end racial disparities and increase public safety.
+Hassan has been critical of Minneapolis Mayor Jacob Frey, and during the 2021 Minneapolis mayoral election, did not endorse Frey, signing on to a letter that advocated for a "new mayor" who would do more to end racial disparities and increase public safety.
+In 2019, Hassan signed a letter of support for Representative Ilhan Omar after she was accused of making antisemitic comments.
 Before a visit by President Donald Trump, Hassan said, "Trump, his hate, and his bigotry is not welcome in Minnesota."

 Electoral history

 Personal life

-Hassan has two children and resides in the Ventura Village neighborhood in Minneapolis.
+Hassan has two children and resides in Minneapolis's Ventura Village neighborhood.